Dutch Braid Guide: Step by Step Tutorials and Plenty of Inspo Styles

 Unlike the French braid, the Dutch braid stitch, as mentioned above, is done by using the underhand process in which the strands of hair are crossed under one another.
 We love how this kind of braiding results in a mohawk-inspired hairstyle due to its bumpy, center placement.
 Read on to check out an easy and simple way to create a single Dutch built-in braid:

 To create the braid, gather a section of the hair at the top of your head and divide it into three equal sections.
 Cross the right section of the hair under the center section, and then pull the center section of hair over to the left.
 Pull the left section under the center section, then pull the center section of hair over to the right.
 Continue to do this process until you get to the end of your braid.

 Complete your braid.

-Using a medium-size curling iron create loose waves at random until all of your hair is curled.
+Using a medium-size curling iron, create loose waves randomly until all your hair is curled.
 Lightly tease at the roots for added volume.

-Finish the look by spritzing with TRESemmé TRES Two Climate Protection Hairspray.
+Finish the look by spritzing with TRESemmé Compressed Micro Mist Level 2 Hold Curl Hair Spray.

 Embellish the braid by using a cool hair accessory, like a hair ring, for added flair.